 778 flexible MED-EL lateral wall arrays were implanted—post-operative imaging confirmed that there were no cases of tip fold-over.
 In contrast, more than 10% of Slim Modiolar CI532 arrays folded over.
 Contour AdvanceTM and Slim Straight arrays also folded over in multiple cases, though less frequently.1

 McJunkin et al. and Lang et al. also recently reported 6–8% tip fold-over rates with the Slim Modiolar CI532 electrode.
-In contrast, a multi-center review of imaging from 216 MED-EL implants confirmed there were 0 cases of tip fold-over.
+In contrast, a multi-center review of imaging from 216 MED-EL implants confirmed there were 0 reported cases of tip fold-over.
 With such large datasets available, it’s clear that electrode choice makes a distinct difference in outcomes.1,2,3,4,5

 Detecting Tip Fold-Over